lake-wg/edhoc/draft-ietf-lake-edhoc.md

 The sequence of transcript hashes in EDHOC (TH_2, TH_3, TH_4) does not make use of a so called running hash.
 This is a design choice as running hashes are often not supported on constrained platforms.

-When parsing a received EDHOC message, implementations MUST discontinue the EDHOC protocol if the message does not comply with the CDDL for that message.
-It is RECOMMENDED to discontinue the EDHOC protocol if the received EDHOC message is not encoded using deterministic CBOR.
+When parsing a received EDHOC message, implementations MUST abort the EDHOC session if the message does not comply with the CDDL for that message.
+It is RECOMMENDED to abort the EDHOC session if the received EDHOC message is not encoded using deterministic CBOR.

 # IANA Considerations {#iana}